 This document has been designed to inform all students and employees about the school's safety and security procedures and policies.
-A copy of the policy is located on the school's website at https://paulmitchell.edu/columbus/PPC/cosmetologycombined or a hard copy can be obtained from the School Director, Jessica Doggett The annual disclosure document is done each year by contacting the local police department and/or the building management to compile the statistics used in the report.
+A copy of the policy is located on the school's website at https://paulmitchell.edu/delaware or a hard copy can be obtained from the School Director, Trina Carter The annual disclosure document is done each year by contacting the local police department and/or the building management to compile the statistics used in the report.
 All crimes are reported based on the calendar year in which the crime was reported to local police agencies or to the School Director/Campus Security Coordinator.
 The safety of our students and employees is an important concern of the school's administration.
 This document explains this school's policy regarding crime and accident prevention, public safety, criminal and accident reporting procedures, and fire safety.
 Read this document carefully, and ask questions if you are confused or uncertain.

 During the first week of a new class, at orientation for new students and employees, as well as by October 1st of each year, each student and employee is informed of the school's campus security report, procedures, and safety practices.
+In addition, students and employees will receive a written notice that will include: 1) a statement of the report's availability; 2) a statement that a paper copy will be provided upon request and how to obtain one; 3) a brief description of the contents; and 4) the exact electronic address of the report.
 We also review with students and employees the need to be responsible for their own security and safety at all times.
 The orientation includes training on emergency procedures, preventing crime, how to protect oneself and others from sexual assault, the Violence Against Women Act, and Title IX.
-In January of each year, we bring a local law enforcement official into the school to review how to protect yourself against crime, how to be responsible for your own safety, and how to protect yourself against sexual assault.
+In January and February of each year, we bring a local law enforcement official into the school to review how to protect yourself against crime, how to be responsible for your own safety, and how to protect yourself against sexual assault.

-Paul Mitchell The School Columbus , herein referred to as "school" or "institution," uses the following policy and procedures:
+Paul Mitchell The School Delaware , herein referred to as "school" or "institution," uses the following policy and procedures: